knamratha123/HRDasboard/README.md

 Review the Manager role, where retrenchments (44) significantly exceed promotions (22)

-Performance Management Review
+-Performance Management Review

 Reassess performance evaluation criteria to better identify and develop high potential employees Implement training programs to elevate the large number of "Good" performers to "High" performers

-Retention Strategy for Experienced Staff
+-Retention Strategy for Experienced Staff

 Develop specific retention programs for employees with 5+ years of service Create knowledge transfer initiatives between long-tenured and newer employees